kirschner-lab/spatialmatch/README.md

 <!-- badges: end -->

-- This repository contains RMarkdown documents to reproduce the results figures and supplementary figures for a research publication.
+- This repository contains RMarkdown documents to reproduce the results figures for a research publication.
 Each figure is self-contained with explicit inputs and library imports by using RMarkdown's knit and merge approach[^fn1].

-Note that some of the supplementary figures are created alongside the results figures.
+- Although beyond the scope of this reproducible code repository, some supplementary figures are created alongside the results figures where convenient.
+The workflow overview figures 1 and 4 are also beyond the scope because they do not involve code: figure 1 was created using BioRender.com and figure 4 was created using LaTeX.

 - Download the input data from DOI 10.5281/zenodo.15102621[^fn2].

-- To recreate the figures code, if necessary edit the `config.R` file in the `R` subdirectory with the path to your downloaded data directory, then run these R commands to install the dependencies and then build the RMarkdown
+- To recreate the figures code, if necessary, edit the `config.R` file in the `R` subdirectory with the path to your downloaded data directory, then run these R commands to install the dependencies and then build the RMarkdown
   book: